 I've made three of these dresses so far and this is the original.
 I found an old falling apart copy, nearly ripped in half and decided to repurpose the book.
 The bodice is from the pages of Neuromancer and the skirt is made from dyed cupcake and coffee filters and layered with poplar leaves.
 The steampunk vest is from handmade paper.
 I hope these dresses inspire you to read this groundbreaking book as well as these other books in our current dystopian authoritarian oligarchy.

-A one-of-a-kind Neuromancer dress is for sale at The Red Barn Marketplace on Rt.
-1 in Lincolnville.
+A one-of-a-kind Neuromancer dress is for sale on our Etsy page.

 Tonic of the Woods